Kometa-Team/Kometa/docs/config/paths.md

 * First, look within the root of the PMM directory (also known as `config/`) for a metadata file named `overlays.yml`.
 If this file does not exist, PMM will skip the entry and move to the next one in the list.
 * Then, look within the root of the PMM directory (also known as `config/`) for a directory called `overlay configs`, and then load any metadata files within that directory.
-* Then, look at the [meisnate12 folder](https://github.com/meisnate12/Plex-Meta-Manager-Configs/tree/master/meisnate12) within the GitHub Configs Repo for a file called `PMM/overlays/imdb.yml` which it finds [here](https://github.com/meisnate12/Plex-Meta-Manager-Configs/blob/master/PMM/overlays/imdb.yml).
+* Then, look at the [meisnate12 folder](https://github.com/meisnate12/Plex-Meta-Manager-Configs/tree/master/meisnate12) within the GitHub Configs Repo for a file called `pmm: imdb.yml` which it finds [here](https://github.com/meisnate12/Plex-Meta-Manager-Configs/blob/master/PMM/overlays/imdb.yml).
 * Then, look at the within the Custom Defined Repo for a file called `overlays.yml`.
 * Finally, load the metadata file located at `https://somewhere.com/Overlays.yml`